FlexCouncil/DDSP-48kHz-Stereo/README.md

 interpretable elements to be used as part of an deep learning model, especially as the output layers for audio generation.

 Please note that this version of DDSP has been altered from the original.
-The sample rate is now 48kHz (was 16kHz) and it is also stereo (was mono).
+The sample rate is now 48kHz (was 16kHz) and it is stereo (was mono).
+I also introduced a variable render length so you can feed it a loop or phrase.
 I left all the original README information in place because it is general and applies to this version as well.
 You can try out my modifications in this [Colaboratory Demo](./ddsp/colab/timbre_transfer.ipynb).

 ## Getting Started